Marjolein-Kasman-de-Jong/faq-accordion/README.md

 [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz)

-The challenge was to build out this FAQ accordion and get it looking as close to the design as possible.
+The challenge was to build out the FAQ accordion and get it looking as close to the design as possible.
 Users should be able to:

 * Hide/Show the answer to a question when the question is clicked
 * Navigate the questions and hide/show answers using keyboard navigation alone